harmindersinghnijjar/quora-qa-automation/README.md

 # Quora QA Automation
-A JavaScript program to post an answer from GPT-3 on Quora and select an answer credential.
+A JavaScript program to use Selenium and GPT-3 to answer questions on Quora.
 The program uses the Selenium webdriver to open a Chrome browser and navigate to Quora.
 The program then extracts the first question listed on Quora and passes it to GPT-3 for a response.
 The response from GPT-3 is then posted on Quora.
 This program uses the OpenAI API to access GPT-3.

 ### Language: